Ofsted’s policy for determining that an inspection of a provider should not go ahead on the planned dates.

 - a childminder agency no longer has childminders registered with it

-- other exceptional circumstances (including those outlined below regarding Coronavirus) that, in the judgement of Ofsted’s relevant director, justify deferral or cancellation of the inspection
+- other exceptional circumstances (including those outlined above regarding COVID-19) that Ofsted’s relevant regional director judges to justify deferring or cancelling

 Further information on deferrals

 Ofsted puts the interest of children and learners first.
-It is only in the exceptional circumstances set out above that we would consider granting a deferral of inspection.
-For example, we would never defer an inspection for commercial reasons.
-The nature of the circumstances should be recorded fully.
+It is only in exceptional circumstances, such as those set out above, that we would consider granting a deferral.
+Anyone requesting a deferral should explain fully the nature of the circumstances in their request.

-In the case of illness of the headteacher, centre manager, childcare provider, nominated individual or similar authority, the relevant director will determine whether the inspection will take place.
+In the case of a deferral request made due to absence or illness of the headteacher, centre manager, childcare provider, nominated individual, registered manager and/or registered provider, or similar authority, the relevant Ofsted regional director will determine whether the inspection/visit will take place.

-Building work will not be a reason for deferral if users are still on site.
+Building and/or refurbishment work is not a reason for deferral if users are still on site.

 Deferral of section 8 monitoring inspections of maintained schools and academies

-In the case of a section 8 monitoring inspection for a school judged to require improvement, we consider that the contribution of the headteacher is important in finding out the likely future support and challenge for the school.
+In the case of a section 8 monitoring inspection for a school judged to require improvement, have serious weaknesses or require special measures, we consider that the presence of the headteacher is important in helping inspectors understand a school’s improvement journey.

 Deferral of independent school inspections

-When the standard inspection of a school has been previously deferred on 2 consecutive occasions because there were no pupils on roll, the inspection will not be deferred for a third time.
+When the standard inspection of a school has been previously deferred on 2 consecutive occasions because there were no pupils on roll, we will not defer the inspection for a third time.
 The purpose of the inspection will be to check the school’s compliance with the independent school standards required for continued registration.
 Inspectors will still make qualitative judgements about the effectiveness of the school and will comment on the extent to which it is ready to educate and safeguard pupils.

-An inspection of an independent school may be deferred in the case of unavoidable absence of the headteacher or proprietor where this person is the only full-time teacher in the school, at the discretion of the relevant Ofsted director.
+We may defer an inspection of an independent school in the case of unavoidable absence of the headteacher or proprietor when this person is the only full-time teacher in the school, at the discretion of the relevant Ofsted regional director.

 Pre-registration inspections must not be deferred when the proposed school states that it is not ready for inspection.
 Incomplete building works is not a reasonable justification for deferring inspection.
-The DfE expects proposed new schools to be ready to undergo a pre-registration inspection, since the provision wishes to educate (and, for boarding/residential special schools, accommodate) pupils in the near future.
-The DfE informs proposed new schools that they should not apply to register if they will not be ready to operate by the proposed timescale.
+The Department for Education (DfE) expects proposed new schools to be ready to undergo a pre-registration inspection, since the provision wishes to educate (and, for boarding/residential special schools, accommodate) pupils in the near future.
+The DfE informs proposed new schools that they should not apply to register if they will not be ready to operate within the proposed timescale.
 In cases when proposed new schools strongly resist a pre-registration inspection, we will report this to the DfE.

 If a provider cannot be contacted by the inspection coordinator

-In exceptional circumstances, it may prove difficult for the inspection coordinator to make contact with the provider.
+In exceptional circumstances, it may prove difficult for the inspection coordinator to contact the provider.
 In these cases, the inspection coordinator will contact a designated inspector to discuss the situation.
-With independent school inspections, the designated inspector will check that the DfE has no reason to believe the school is no longer operating.
+For independent school inspections, the designated inspector will check that the DfE has no reason to believe that the school is no longer operating.

-The designated inspector will normally advise that the inspection will go ahead and that the inspection coordinator should continue to try and contact the provider, while the lead inspector travels to the provider.
-If there continues to be no answer, the inspection will be carried out as an unannounced inspection.
+The designated inspector will normally advise that the inspection/visit will go ahead and that the inspection coordinator should continue to try and contact the provider while the lead inspector travels to the provider.
+If there continues to be no answer, it will be carried out as an unannounced inspection/visit.